o5k/yukari/README.md

 # Additional information for Users
 ### Reliability and Liability
 This bot is meant as a helpful tool.
 There are **no warranties associated with this tool**.
-That means: if the bot doesn't work and a 10m tsunami hits your house, or you flee because the bot tells you a 10m tsunami is coming, the bot is not responsible.
+That means: if the bot doesn't work and a 10m tsunami hits your house, or you flee because the bot erroneously tells you a 10m tsunami is coming, the bot is not responsible.
 Official sources ALWAYS take precedence over Yukari.
 When in doubt, check those.

 ### Full commands listing
 ```